Sri Lanka offers fuel quotas to firms that can pay in dollars

 Sri Lanka has closed public schools and offices through July 10 to conserve fuel as the nation does not have the dollars to pay for imports.

-Roads across the island have been deserted, even as thousands of vehicles continue to queue for kilometres, waiting for filling stations to be replenished.
+Roads across the island have been deserted, even as thousands of drivers continue to queue for kilometres waiting for filling stations to be replenished so they can fill their vehicles.

 "I see this recent announcement by the Ministry of Power and Energy as the natural progression of increased dollarisation in Sri Lanka to meet its near-term challenges," said Mr Deshan Pushparajah, head of global markets and investment banking at CAL Sri Lanka.

-"Dollar preference on the part of the Ceylon Petroleum Corp may drive its larger customers, including the Ceylon Electricity Board, to also make similar pronouncements in the coming weeks."
+"Dollar preference on the part of the Ceylon Petroleum Corp may drive its larger customers, including the Ceylon Electricity Board, to also make similar pronouncements n the coming weeks."

-Calls to central bank governor Nandalal Weerasinghe, who begins a new six-year term on Monday, were unanswered.
+Calls to central bank governor Nandalal Weerasinghe, who started a new six-year term yesterday, were unanswered.

-Sri Lanka has announced plans to allow foreign companies to distribute fuel and let marine bunker operators sell diesel and furnace oil to export companies in dollars, in a bid to ease the crippling shortages.
+Sri Lanka has announced plans to allow foreign firms to distribute fuel and let marine bunker operators sell diesel and furnace oil to export companies in dollars in a bid to ease the crippling shortages.

-The Energy Minister also travelled to Qatar last week to try to secure fresh supplies, while the government is hoping for approval from India of a US$500 million (S$698.29 million) credit line for fuel imports.
+The Energy Minister travelled to Qatar last week to try to secure fresh fuel supplies, while the government is hoping for approval from India of a US$500 million (S$698 million) credit line for fuel imports.

 The authorities are also exploring the possibility of conducting tea auctions in dollars, the plantation minister said in Parliament last month.

-Local media has also reported that shipping agents have requested exporters to pay freight in dollars, while airlines have started to denominate tickets in dollars instead of the local currency.
+Local media has also reported that shipping agents have requested that exporters pay for freight in dollars, while airlines have started to denominate tickets in dollars instead of the local currency.